aosabook/500lines/blockcode/README.md

         return false;
     }

 When we release the mouse, we get a `drop` event.
 This is where the magic happens.
-We have to check where we are dragging from (set back in `dragStart`) and where we have dragged to.
+We have to check where we dragged from (set back in `dragStart`) and where we have dragged to.
 Then we either copy the block, move the block, or delete the block as needed.
 We fire off some custom events using `trigger()` (defined in `util.js`) for our own use in the block logic, so we can refresh the script when it changes.

     function drop(evt){
         if (!matches(evt.target, '.menu, .menu *, .script, .script *')) return;